Murchison Falls National Park Map

 Chimpanzee Trekking in Budongo Forest

-There is good fishing along the Murchison Nile, with the large Nile Perch and Tigerfish offering the main challenge.
+There is excellent fishing along the Murchison Nile, with the large Nile Perch and Tigerfish offering the main challenge.

-The record for rod and line in Murchison National Park was established by Kevin Nicholson in 2013.
-His mammoth catch weighed 114kg; just eclipsing Tim Smith’s 113kg catch in 2009, but far heavier than the previous official record of 73kg, set by C D Mardach in 1959.
-Local fishermen claim to have netted specimens weighing up to 160kg.
+Kevin Nicholson set the record for rod and line in Murchison National Park in 2013.
+His mammoth catch weighed 114 kg, just eclipsing Tim Smith’s 113 kg catch in 2009, but far heavier than the previous official record of

-For those interested in sport fishing during the tour to Uganda’s Murchison Falls National Park, they will need to carry their fishing equipment and keep in mind all fish caught is not killed it’s laid back in the water alive.
+For those interested in sport fishing during the tour to Uganda’s Murchison Falls National Park, they will need to carry their fishing equipment and keep in mind all fish caught are not killed; they're laid back in the water alive.

 Community Tours & Walks

-The Banyoro in the South, the Alur in the Northwest, and the Acholi in the Northeast have diverse cultural backgrounds that can be encountered by travelers.
+Travelers can encounter the diverse cultural backgrounds of the Banyoro in the South, the Alur in the Northwest, and the Acholi in the Northeast.

 The Mubako energetic dancers offer impressive cultural dances and sometimes they can be called to perform at the respective lodges in the park.
-There is performance is accompanied by the beautiful sound of the adungu mainly done at dusk.
+The performance is accompanied by the beautiful sound of the adungu, mainly done at

-What to pack for your Murchison Falls safari?
+What should you pack for your Murchison Falls safari?

 - A pair of binoculars if you can have access to one